Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Photo Credit: Chattanooga CVB

 Start your journey through time in historic Chattanooga at Ross's Landing, situated along the Chattanooga Riverwalk.
+This first stop is in downtown Chattanooga, so you can begin without added drive time if you’re staying in the city center.
 "The Passage" at Ross's Landing marks the beginning of the Trail of Tears and is ornately designed to pay permanent homage to the Cherokee Nation and their forced removal from Tennessee.
+For visitors researching Trail of Tears Tennessee sites, The Passage adds solemn context to the route’s larger story.
 The outdoor exhibit includes a waterfall stairway and "weeping wall" to symbolize the tears shed during the Native American Removal.
 Water from both installations gathers in a reflecting pool before returning to the Tennessee River via cannon.
 The Riverwalk itself spans over 16 miles and is completely free to access at any of the 26 access points.

 Stop 1 of 1